Yu Ming Is Ainm Dom

-Yu Ming Is Ainm Dom (English: My Name Is Yu Ming) is a 2003 Irish short film.
-Filmed largely in the Irish language, it tells the tale of a Chinese man who has learned to speak Irish but cannot be understood when he comes to visit largely Anglophonic Ireland.
+Yu Ming Is Ainm Dom (Irish for My Name Is Yu Ming) is a 2003 Irish short film.
+Filmed largely in the Irish language, it tells the tale of a Chinese man who has learned to speak Irish but cannot be understood when he comes to visit largely English-speaking Ireland.
 It was directed by Daniel O'Hara and runs 13 minutes long.
 It is often featured as a studied text on the Irish Leaving Certificate.